babel/babelify/README.md

 $ browserify -d -e script.js -t [ babelify --presets es2015 ]
 ```

+Presets need to be installed as a separate module.
+For example, the above would need `babel-preset-es2015` installed from NPM.

 #### Customising extensions

 By default all files with the extensions `.js`, `.es`, `.es6` and `.jsx` are compiled.